 In summary, don't spend too much time fiddling with the version control authorization system, unless you have a specific reason to.
 It usually won't bring much tangible benefit, and there are advantages to relying on human controls instead.

 None of this should be taken to mean that the restrictions themselves are unimportant, of course.
 It would be bad for a project to encourage people to commit in areas where they're not qualified.
-Furthermore, in many projects, full (unrestricted) commit access has a special status: it implies voting rights on project-wide questions.
+Furthermore, in many projects, full (unrestricted) commit access has a special corollary status: it implies voting rights on project-wide questions.
 This political aspect of commit access is discussed more in the section called “Who Votes?” in Chapter 4, Social and Political Infrastructure.